Harshith1234567/Image-Translatioin-Using-pix2pix-cGAN/README.md

 <b> Generator: </b>

 The generator of our pix2pix cGAN is a modified U-Net.
 A U-Net consists of an encoder (downsampler) and decoder (upsampler).
-(You can find out more about it in the Image segmentation tutorial and on the U-Net project website.)
+(We can find out more about it in the Image segmentation tutorial and on the U-Net project website.)

 - Each block in the encoder is: Convolution -> Batch normalization -> Leaky ReLU
 - Each block in the decoder is: Transposed convolution -> Batch normalization -> Dropout (applied to the first 3 blocks) -> ReLU